Some info has been automatically translated. Show original language

 Day trips from Kamakura often include Yokohama, known for its stunning waterfront, Minato Mirai 21 district, and Chinatown.
 Enoshima Island, with its botanical garden, caves, and panoramic sea views, is another popular destination.
 Hakone, famous for its hot springs and views of Mount Fuji, is also a suggested day trip.

-• Are there house rentals with a dedicated workspace in Kamakura?
+• Are there family-friendly vacation rentals in Kamakura?

 Destinations to explore